Previous Designs for the American Flag

 Lesser Known Banners of Patriotism

 Not all American flags resemble the Old Glory as we know it today, as colonies, states, citizens, and organizations were once able to create their own American flag.
-As a result there are several variations on the United States flag that still represent our nation’s founding principles, regardless of their unofficial status.
+As a result there are several different American flag designs that still represent our nation’s founding principles, regardless of their unofficial status.

 A great example is the Bennington Flag (early 1800s).
 Easily identified by the large 76 in the canton, this flag features 11 stars in an arc over the numerals 76 with two stars in the upper right and left-hand corners of the Stars & Stripes flag.
 Similar to Stars & Stripes, the Bennington Flag has 13 alternating red and white stripes, however, the Bennington is unique in that the outermost stripes are white rather than red.